 You should include the detailed (6 digit) field of education (FOE) code for each unit of competency.
-You can find FOE codes for training package units of competency on the national register under each unit of competency.
+You can find FOE codes for training package units of competency on National Training Register under each unit of competency.

-FOE codes relating to enterprise units of competency can be found on the Australian Bureau of Statistics website.
+FOE codes relating to enterprise units of competency can be found on the Australian Bureau of Statistics website: Australian Standard Classification of Education (ASCED).
 This code should be included in the 'Competency field' of each enterprise unit in section C of the National course document template.